vending machine business in malaysia

 She showed me a list of 100 or so ‘hot’ locations with ‘ready’ customers, all approved and waiting for vending machines to be installed.
 Locations vary; some are at public places, some at offices/factories, some at residential areas.

-She explained the benefits of starting vending machine business through the company, as they provide many types of assistance, including (some services are included in the price, some with extra charge):
+She explained the benefits of starting vending machine business through the company, as they provide many types of assistance, including:

-Part 3 – Price for vending machine in Malaysia
+Part 3 – Vending machine price in Malaysia

-As for the price for vending machine, the company designed 3 types of business packages:
+As for the vending machine price, the company designed 3 types of business packages:

 Her sales pitch was very good and it’s obvious she is an experienced salesperson.
 The projected returns sound great (“most people break even by the second year, after that what you earn is pure profit”).